panteliymas/monobankDonateAlerts/README.md

 # monobankDonateAlerts
-Some widgets for your streams (for obs)
+Some widgets for your streams (for obs)\n
-There are notification widget and list of donations Goal widget is in progress
+There are notification widget and list of donations\n Goal widget is in progress\n
-Others may be appeared
+Others may be appeared\n